I often get asked by several people how I manage my full-time job, masters in mechanical engineering, blogging and personal life.

 - I come up with strategies daily, discuss it with professionals and see my ideas coming to life (as explained in Answer #2)

-- I get to experience and build my knowledge within several industries (i.e. health, telco, transport, engineering plants, etc)
+- I get to experience and build my knowledge within several industries (i.e. healthcare, telco, transport, engineering plants, etc)

 - I see my work improving the clients and customers workflow.